cloudfoundry/uaa/README.md

 will create a docker container running uaa + ldap + database whereby integration tests are run against.

-### Using Gradle to test with postgresql or mysql

-The default uaa unit tests (./gradlew test integrationTest) use hsqldb.

 To run the unit tests with docker:

     $ run-unit-tests.sh <dbtype>

+### Running specific unit tests

+The default uaa unit tests (`./gradlew test`) use hsqldb.

+To run a specific test class, you can specify the module and the test class.
+In this example, it's running only the JdbcScimGroupMembershipManagerTests tests in the cloudfoundry-identity-server module:

+    $ ./gradlew :cloudfoundry-identity-server:test \
+    --tests "org.cloudfoundry.identity.uaa.scim.jdbc.JdbcScimGroupMembershipManagerTests"

-### Building war file
+## Building war file

     $ ./gradlew :clean :assemble -Pversion=${UAA_VERSION}